 According to the written rules of Mt Athos, it's forbitten for women to enter by any means or stay anywhere in the monastic state.
 This prohibition is called Αvaton in Greek.
 Ant breach of the rule is a punishable offence, because Mt Athos is dedicated to one woman whom all the monks honor and pray to; the Blessed Mary.

 Mythology - History

-against Poseidon.
-The rock slipped through his fingers and fell into the sea creating a huge block of land which is now recognized as Mount Athos.
+According to Greek mythology, the name Athos belongs to a Thracian giant.
+During the battle of Gods versus Giants, Athos threw a huge rock against Poseidon.
+The rock slipped through his fingers and fell into the sea creating a huge block of land which is now known as Mount Athos.
 However, on a different version of the story, it was Poseidon who threw the rock against Athos.
 The rock crushed Athos and buried him underneath.
 This rock is now called Mount Athos.

 Up to the 3rd century B.C., there were quite a few small Greek towns in the peninsula of Athos however as years gone by these cities decayed.
 Thus, the area remained deserted for many centuries.

 Tradition indicates that Virgin Mary and John the Evangelist encountered a stormy sea, on their way to visit Lazarus in Cyprus and they were forced to seek a shelter in a port, which is now the Holy Monastery of Ivira.
 The Virgin Mary, admired the wild beauty of the place and asked God to give her the mountain as a present.
 Then our Lord responded: “Let this place be your lot, your garden and your paradise, as well as a salvation, a haven for those who seek salvation”.
 Since then, Mount Athos is called "The Garden of the Virgin Mary".
 The first monks arrived in Mount Athos during the 5th century AD, looking for a secluded place to worship God and find their peace on Earth.